2007 OG Ellen Burns and her health food bar business ‘We Bar None”

 How do you feel your education at school helped you on your entrepreneurial journey?

-My business may seem unrelated to my study and school, but it’s really all intertwined.
+My business may seem unrelated to my study at Ballarat Grammar and school, but it’s really all intertwined.
 I studied a lot of English and Art and that’s helped me in being able to write all my own copy, press releases, even emails; all communication is crucial.
 I do almost all of my own photography and did the graphic design for my early packaging.
 Maths is obviously always important, you don’t want to be using a calculator to work out everyone’s change.
 One of the most important skills I learnt at school was the ability to get along with a wide range of people.
 You don’t choose who you are around in school, from students to parents and teachers.
 It’s an important skill to be able to connect with people of all ages and personalities.
 You can’t be self-absorbed as a business owner, it’s not really about you.

 What are you enjoying about running your business in Ballarat?